MetaMask/snaps/packages/examples/packages/invoke-snap/README.md

 }
 ```

-The other snap in this example does not have any special permissions, as it is
+The other Snap in this example does not have any special permissions, as it is
-not called from other snaps.
+not called from other Snaps.

 ## Caveats

-- The `wallet_invokeSnap` method does not install a snap.
-It only calls a snap
+- The `wallet_invokeSnap` method does not install a Snap.
+It only calls a Snap
   that is already installed.
-If the snap is not installed, the method will
+If the Snap is not installed, the method will
   return an error.
-  - Right now there is no way to install a snap from within another snap.
+  - Right now there is no way to install a Snap from within another Snap.
 This
     is a limitation of the current implementation of the `wallet_invokeSnap`
     method.